oar-team/oar/docs/documentation/OAR-DOCUMENTATION-API-USER.rst

 POST /resources/generate
 ------------------------
 :description:
-  Generates a set of resources
+  Generates (outputs) a set of resources using oaradmin.
+The result may then be directly sent to /resources for actual creation.

 :formats:
   html , yaml , json